 What does all of this look like in action?
 A case study in inclusion and translanguaging:

-Ash Aliengena (they/them), an ESOL instructor through Holyoke Community College’s ESOL program at the Ludlow Area Adult Learning Center, described their experience working with d/Deaf students and ASL interpreters as a fascinating experience that inspired their curiosity and stretched their teaching skills and perspective in many new ways.
+Ash Aliengena (they/them), an ESOL instructor through Holyoke Community College’s ESOL program at the Ludlow Area Adult Learning Center, described working with d/Deaf students and ASL interpreters as a fascinating experience that inspired their curiosity and stretched their teaching skills and perspective in many new ways.

-Class preparation with a deaf student in the mix meant some new considerations for Ash as they had to anticipate the needs of interpreters, as well as how to differentiate class activities.
+Class preparation with a d/Deaf student in the mix meant some new considerations for Ash as they had to anticipate the needs of interpreters, as well as how to differentiate class activities.
 They said, “I learned, again and again, to stop making assumptions about what I think a student can or can't do.
-There were so many moments when my deaf student, without interpretation, was better at a listening task than her hearing classmates, because she could read my lips better than she could understand my words.
+There were so many moments when my d/Deaf student, without interpretation, was better at a listening task than her hearing classmates, because she could read my lips better than she could understand my words.
 She was even able to help classmates improve their pronunciation (without ever hearing them speak!), because she could show them how to move their mouths.”

 Another shift occurred in Ash’s awareness about how language learners make use of their native language.
-After realizing that their deaf student was writing English with sign grammar, Ash dedicated more time to learning about other students' native languages, and how their first languages influenced their use of English.
+After realizing that their d/Deaf student was writing English with sign grammar, Ash dedicated more time to learning about other students' native languages, and how their first languages influenced their use of English.

 For a fascinating discussion of translanguaging among d/Deaf people, check out this article, Translanguaging and the Senses: The Case of Deaf Signers.